QinetiQ is the controversially privatised British defence and security technology company. According to The Guardian newspaper:

 Qinetiq runs the British Government's secret military laboratories and was set up by the MOD to work with the Carlyle Group to run DERA, the British Government's "Defence Evaluation and Research Agency".

-- John Chisholm - chairman
+- John Chisholm - chairman, left QinetiQ in 2010

 - Graham Love - chief executive until November 2009

 - George Tenet - non-executive director, former Director of the CIA, left QinetiQ in February 2008

 - Dame Pauline Neville-Jones is a former Chair Qinetiq plc,